 \section{Abstract}

-We study compact hyperbolic surfaces and multiplicative observables, establishing a large-scale analogue of Zelditch’s quantum mixing theorem with hypotheses that hold for both arithmetic and Weil-Petersson random surfaces of large genus.
-This complements the large-scale quantum ergodicity theorems of Le Masson and Sahlsten, which themselves serve as large-scale analogues of the quantum ergodicity theorem of Shnirelman, Zelditch, and de V\`{e}rdiere, thereby providing a more complete picture of the asymptotic behaviour of observables in the large-scale limit.
-Our approach does not rely on ball averaging operators or Nevo’s ergodic theorem.
+We study compact hyperbolic surfaces and multiplication observables, establishing a large-scale analogue of Zelditch’s quantum mixing theorem with hypotheses that hold for both arithmetic and Weil--Petersson random surfaces of large genus.
+This complements the large-scale quantum ergodicity theorems of Le Masson and Sahlsten, which themselves are large-scale analogues of the quantum ergodicity theorem of Shnirelman, Zelditch, and Colin de Verdi\`{e}re, thereby providing a more complete picture of the asymptotic behavior of observables in the large-scale limit.
+Our approach does not rely on the ball averaging operator or Nevo’s ergodic theorem.
 Instead, we introduce a new method based on the hyperbolic wave equation and the quantitative exponential mixing of the geodesic flow established by Ratner and Matheus.